cjw6k/triage/README.md

 # Triage
+A utility which checks webapp sources for compatibility with microformats semantics.

 ## Code Documentation
 To generate the documentation, run phpdox with `./vendor/bin/phpdox`.
 This generates and copies the documentation into `./public/docs/`.